Shauryagulati/regnavigator/docs/README.md

 - Top‑K fanout: retriever expands to ~3× target before rerank (`regnavigator/retriever.py:21`).
 - Hardware: reranker benefits from GPU; embeddings are precomputed.

-**Security & Privacy**
-- Data stays local in ChromaDB/BM25 stores; only prompts/snippets go to the LLM provider.
-- Redact or pre‑filter sensitive PDFs before ingestion if required; consider adding an allowlist for snippet export.
-- Lock down CORS in `main.py:29-35` for deployment; add auth if exposing beyond trusted networks.

 **Troubleshooting**
 - Run `python check_system.py` to validate env, deps, indexes, provider readiness.
 - Empty answers: verify ingestion ran and `chroma_store/` + `bm25_store/` are populated; confirm `.env` keys and provider.
 - Slow/expensive queries: lower `top_k`, reduce `RERANK_WEIGHT`, or use a lighter reranker model.
 - Model download issues: ensure network access on first run; pre‑populate Hugging Face caches when air‑gapped.

-**Is It Multi‑Agent?**
-- Current design: single‑pipeline RAG with one “answering” agent (LLM) operating over a deterministic retrieval stack.
-- Why not multi‑agent yet:
-  - The retrieval + rerank pipeline already reduces hallucination with grounded snippets.
-  - Simplicity, latency, and cost: one LLM call per question (post‑retrieval) is predictable and fast.

-**Path to Multi‑Agent**
-- Planner agent: decomposes complex questions into sub‑queries, selects jurisdictions/sections to target.
-- Retrieval agents: specialized dense/sparse retrievers per domain; could vote or union candidates.
-- Critic/Judge agent: checks answer faithfulness to snippets; requests additional retrieval if gaps found.
-- Citation agent: extracts and formats pinpoint citations (sections, paragraphs) and confidence scoring.
-- Orchestrator: tool‑calling runtime that coordinates agents via function calls (e.g., “retrieve”, “rerank”, “expand_scope”).
-- Implementation sketch:
-  - Expose retriever/reranker as callable tools behind FastAPI or local Python functions.
-  - Use a controller LLM to plan and call tools iteratively up to a budget (latency/cost guardrails).
-  - Add automated self‑consistency (n‑best answers) and agreement checks before finalizing.

-**Roadmap**
-- Short‑term
-  - Add per‑jurisdiction filters in the UI; allow dataset switching.
-  - Streaming answers and partial result rendering.
-  - Export answers + citations as a report (PDF/Docx).
-- Mid‑term
-  - Add structured evaluators: answer faithfulness and coverage tests with golden Q/A sets.
-  - Scale reranker and caching; optional approximate BM25.
-  - Add user auth and per‑tenant stores.
-- Long‑term
-  - Multi‑agent orchestration as above with planner/critic loops.
-  - Domain‑adaptive reranker fine‑tuning on internal Q/A pairs.
-  - Continuous ingestion watch to auto‑index new regulations.

-**FAQ (Stakeholder Prep)**
-- What guarantees correctness?
-Grounded prompting + citations, hybrid retrieval, and cross‑encoder reranking reduce hallucinations.
-- Can it handle follow‑ups?
-Yes; short session history is folded into the retriever’s contextual query (`regnavigator/api.py:28, 52`).
-- How do we add a new jurisdiction?
-Place PDFs under `data/<JURISDICTION>/pdfs`, run ingestion, then query with that code.
-- What if providers are offline?
-The API returns clear errors; choose the other provider or run a local LLM as a future option.
-- How big can the corpus be?
-ChromaDB handles large collections; BM25 and reranking scale linearly.
-Shard by jurisdiction as needed.

-**Presenting the Demo**
-- Start API: `python main.py` → check `/health` reports `{"status": "ok"}`.
-- Open UI: `index.html`, ask a question, point out the “Sources Used” with file/page and headers.
-- Show traceability: hover or read chunk numbers map to backend `citations` objects.

 **Key Files (Quick Links)**
 - `regnavigator/api.py:44` chat endpoint